 You can certainly feel the excited energy of locals as the days become longer and the temperatures rise.
 With the snow melting by April, waterproof footwear is a good idea to enjoy the trails.
-Just like most places, fall is a time for variable conditions; a mid-weight coat and a warm sweater should be versatile enough to meet unseasonable warmth and cool, shady spots alike.
+Just like most places, spring is a time for variable conditions; a mid-weight coat and a warm sweater should be versatile enough to meet unseasonable warmth and cool, shady spots alike.

 April: 30°F (8°C) / 45°F (-1°C)

 May: 40°F (5°C) / 55°F (14°C)

 The natural world may have outsized appeals in Anchorage, but that doesn’t mean you need to carry gear for an expedition.
 Packing the essentials, adding on a few basics, and customizing your kit based on activities is the name of the game.
 Packing for a visit to Anchorage can be summed up in one word: layers.
 The key to comfort in Alaska is layering clothing.
 If the breeze picks up on a day cruise, you might want a windproof, waterproof coat.
 Standing atop a glacier in the mountains, you may want a sweater or fleece.